Public Accountability Data 2020-21

 Besides requiring the publication of retention and graduation data, the Accrediting Council for Education in Journalism and Mass Communications suggests that accredited schools provide the public with additional indicators of student achievement.
 Below are four of those indicators.

 In addition, the Robertson School serves more than 94 undergraduates pursuing a minor in media studies.
 Moreover, the school's faculty also serves students in two master's programs (integrated communication and multimedia journalism) and an interdisciplinary doctoral program (media, art and text).

 Source: VCU Office of Planning and Decision Support, Fall 2019

 Internship Supervisor Data

-- Overall, 166 internship supervisors completed the survey, for a response rate of about 94%.
+- Overall, more than 276 internship supervisors completed the survey, for a response rate of about 95%.

 - As part of the survey, internship supervisors were asked, “Under the correct circumstances, would you hire this intern?”
-Of the respondents, about 76% said yes, about 9% said no, and the rest either responded that it was not applicable or skipped the question.
+Of the respondents, 81.2% said yes, 8.6% said no, and the rest either responded that it was not applicable or skipped the question.